FREY : the first French real estate investment company to become an “Entreprise à mission”

 - Engage retailers in a responsible and sustainable approach, by signing a green lease with all future lessees as of 2022 and all lessees by 2030.

 The mission committee

 FREY has set up a Mission Committee as a separate corporate body to monitor implementation of the mission, taking into consideration the interests of stakeholders that have a direct link with the Group’s activities.
 The Committee comprises seven members :

 - NATHALIE PALLADITCHEFF, MISSION COMMITTEE CHAIR, President and Chief Executive Officer of IVANHOE

-- CARINE STOEFFLER, RISK MANAGER AT FREY
+- CARINE STOEFFLER, DIRECTOR OF ESG ENGAGEMENT & RISK MANAGER AT FREY

 - CLÉMENCE BECHU, PARTNER, DEVELOPMENT DIRECTOR AT BECHU & ASSOCIES

 - ROBERT HERRMANN, CONSULTANT AND FORMER PRESIDENT OF THE EUROMETROPOLE OF STRASBOURG

 - CHRISTOPHE GAROT, CEO OF BOPRO FRANCE AND CONSULTANT IN RESPONSIBLE GROWTH